-WITHDRAWAL FROM PROGRAM: Payment for your registered slot is due until written notice of cancellation is received by the BASE Office.
+Payment for your registered slot is due until a 10-day written notice of cancellation is received by the BASE Office.
 Discontinued attendance without prior notice of cancellation will not result in credit.
-Cancellation after the first day of the month requires two weeks notice in order to receive billing credit.
+Requests can be submitted via the CHANGE FORM on the BASE website.